 Meticulously researched, emotionally devastating: a work of uncommon brilliance. — Ian Samson

 An astute and powerful portrayal of the damage inflicted by war and the suffering often caused by misguided attempt to repair it.
 An extremely impressive first novel that combines a delicacy of language and a profound strength of insight. — David Park

 If you're looking for a novel that is profoundly revelatory and comes with a huge punch of impact about something vitally important, this is it.
-It's hard to believe it's a debut novel, it's so assured . . . a disturbing read at times, and a heartbreaking one too, but it's also gripping, vivid and revelatory with an underpinning of huge understanding and compassion.
+It's hard to believe it's a debut novel, it's so assured . . .
 Highly recommended. — Bookbag

 A remarkably nuanced debut about the human consequences of war — The National

 Powerful, shocking, enlightening, moving, and beautifully written — Irish Examiner